uport-project/veramo-website/docs/guides/react_native.md

 Now that the agent has been created and configured with plugins we can use it to create some identifers.
 For this we will need some basic UI.

 :::note
-Serto does not impose decisions how you manage state in your app and will work along side any exsiting architecture like Redux or Mobx etc. For brevity we just use `useState` in this example but you can treat Serto like you would any async data source.
+Veramo does not impose decisions how you manage state in your app and will work along side any exsiting architecture like Redux or Mobx etc. For brevity we just use `useState` in this example but you can treat Veramo like you would any async data source.
 :::

 Open `App.tsx` and delete all the contents and add the following code: